alihhussain/azure-serverless-workshop/README.md

 This lab will provide an overview of modern cloud technologies, specifically focusing on patterns and practices deployable on Azure.

-We will develop a voting application using the following serverless technologies:
+We will develop a voting application using serverless and Platform-as-a-Service Azure technologies.
+Here are the following hands-on labs and their breakdown.

-- Voting App (multiple flavors)
+## Module 1: Intro

+TODO

-    - App Service
+## Module 02: App Service

-    - Functions
+Deploy a simple, stateless voting web application via App Service.
+This application purposefully does not have a backend.

-    - Web App for Containers
+## Module 03: Web App for Containers

+TODO

+## Module 04: Azure Container Instance

-    - Azure Container Instance
+## Module 05: Adding CosmosDB to Azure Container Instance
-- Data Layer
-    - CosmosDB
-        - Track votes and emails
-- Mailer
-    - Logic Apps
-        - Send results email
-- DevOps
-    - VSTS using CI/CD
-    - Templatizing a Solution (ARM)
-- Platform Monitoring
-    - OMS with App Insights

 ## Code of Conduct